Growth Share Schemes

 Let’s contrast that with a situation where the company issues 10% of existing ordinary shares to employees.
 In the example above, they would be worth some £200,000.
 If they were gifted to the employees, they would pay income tax on the discount, incurring a tax bill of up to £90,000.

-When the company is sold (an ‘exit event’), the employees holding Growth Shares will pay capital gains tax at 10% or 20% on their proceeds and benefit from the annual CGT allowance.
+When the company is sold (an ‘exit event’), the employees holding Growth Shares will pay capital gains tax at 20% on their proceeds and benefit from the annual CGT allowance.

 Company valuation